 [Written by Ben Schultz, is an award-winning journalist and music critic and is published in vinylloversunite.]

 Millennials may not have some things—decent job opportunities and pay, reliable social safety nets, a non-screwed-up ecosystem—but they do have plenty of options for consuming music.
 For the more technologically savvy, there are digital downloads and streaming.
-For the Luddites, there are CDs and cassettes (though finding machines that play the latter can be a bit problematic).
+For the Luddites, there are CDs and custom cassette tapes (though finding machines that play the latter can be a bit problematic).

-With all of these choices, why would a Millennial buy vinyl?
+With all of these choices, why would a Millennial buy vinyl record pressing in LA?
 As someone who qualifies as a Millennial—I’m on the older end of the spectrum—here are six reasons I can think of.

 We should probably get this one out of the way now: Some Millennials buy vinyl because other Millennials buy vinyl.
 It’s the high school mentality—boys and girls want to sit at the cool kids’ table.